 1960s Jewelry Tends: Metals

-At the beginning of the decade 1960s jewelry styles (as with fashion), closely resembled the styles of the previous 50s decade.
-Gold, colored pearls, sparkling paste remained a popular choice.
+At the beginning of the decade, 1960s jewelry styles (as with fashion) closely resembled the styles of the previous decade, the 1950s.
+Gold, colored pearls, and sparkling paste remained a popular choice.

 Towards the end of the decade; the glitz and sparkle of paste and rhinestone were all but a distant memory.
 New sleek designs fashioned in metals with little or no accompanying decoration were on trend.